nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

-You can also notice that it says we are out of sync!
-We did not populate the configuration manually, so the first container added will download the configuration and become the new default config.
-We will change this a bit later.
-Hey, didn't we use docker compose to start our containers in the previous labs?
-We can add those instances to this `Config Sync Group` even easier than what we did above - automatically!
+You can also notice that it says you are out of sync!
+You did not populate the configuration manually, so the first container added will download the configuration and become the new default config.
+You will change this a bit later.
+Hey, didn't you use docker compose to start our containers in the previous labs?
+We can add those instances to this `Config Sync Group` even easier than what you did above - automatically!

-Let's stop our running containers by running:
+Let's stop your running containers by running:

 ```bash
 cd ../lab2